Samin100/HackerRank-AI-Challenges/README.md

-# HackerRank AI Challenges
+# Introduction
-Python 3 solutions to HackerRank's AI problems found at https://www.hackerrank.com/domains/ai/.

-This is a work in progress and solutions will be updated as I go.
+These are Python 3 solutions to HackerRank's AI problems found at https://www.hackerrank.com/domains/ai/.
+These solutions are a work in progress and will be updated as I solve them.

+# Completed Solutions
+<h2>Bot Building</h2>
+- Bot saves princess
+- Bot saves princess 2
+- BotClean
+- BotClean Stochastic
+- BotClean Large